wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-define/includes/what-constitutes-threat.md

 - Credential theft (Mimikatz, password spray, or breach harvesting)
 - Malware (viruses, ransomware, and others)
 - Phishing (gaining access to a user’s computer and credentials)
-- Infrastructure attacks (attacks on improperly-secured virtual machines and resources in Azure).
+- Infrastructure attacks (attacks on improperly secured virtual machines and resources in Azure).

 ![Threat landscape](../media/threat-landscape.png)